Nordgaren/DS-Gadget/README.md

 # Change Log
 ### Prerelease 0.14.5
-* **Update to Resources/Equipment/Weapons/MeleeWeapons.txt**
+* **Update to Resources/Equipment/Weapons/MeleeWeapons.txt, Resources/Equipment/Armor/DarkSouls2Armor.txt, Resources/Equipment/DSItemCategories.txt, and Resources/Equipment/DSFashionCategories.txt**

 * NG+ support in the misc tab.
 Allows user to modify NG+

 * Added 4 king sword and stick to weapons

+* Added color selector for eyes and hair in Misc.

+* Unhid DS2 armors.

+* Added more options for the fashion menu in Misc.

+* Fixed rare crashing bug

+* Fixed Saved Positions not loading if DS Gadget launched from Windows Search

 ###  Prerelease 0.14.4.2)
 * Hotfix for Heal Timer which allows the heal timer to heal to full HP when HP is buffed